Smithsonian Libraries and Archives: Special collections

 Narrative of the surveying voyages of His Majesty's ships Adventure and Beagle between the years 1826 and 1836. by Robert FitzRoy, published 1839.
 Cullman Library, SIL exhibition.

 While all Smithsonian libraries hold some special collections material, two libraries comprise the Special Collections Department which is primarily dedicated to that purpose.
 According to its mission statement, "The Special Collections Department arranges, describes, houses, and provides access to the rare books, manuscripts, and special collections held in the two dedicated special collections libraries of Smithsonian Institution Libraries."
 Access is provided to Smithsonian Institution curators, researchers, and other staff as well as outside scholars by appointment.

 The Dibner Library of the History of Science and Technology contains 35,000 books and 2,000 manuscripts related to the history of science and technology.
-Established in 1976 with a donation from Bern Dibner, the Dibner Library is housed in the National Museum of American History.
+Established in 1976 with a donation from Bern Dibner from his Burndy Library for the United States Bicentennial, the Dibner Library is housed in the National Museum of American History.

 The Cullman Library of Natural History holds some 10,000 volumes published before 1840 in the fields of anthropology and natural sciences.
 The Cullman Library is also located at the National Museum of Natural History.

 Additionally, the National Air and Space Museum Library features special collections housed in both the Dewitt Clinton Ramsey Room and the Aerospace Legacy Materials Collection Gift Collection (ALM Collection).
 Located in the National Air and Space Museum's Mall location, the Dewitt Clinton Ramsey Room houses rare books, serials, oral histories, vertical files, and the Bella Landauer Collection of sheet music.
 Housed in the Smithsonian Institution Libraries’ Research Annex in Landover, Maryland, the ALM Collection is a growing body of largely grey literature in the form of government manuals, reports, studies, and surveys capturing the history and evolution of civil aviation.

 SIL exhibition: Picturing Words, the Power of Book Illustration.
 The Digital Services Division manages the online presence of SIL's exhibitions.